 It’s going to be really hectic for your kids in the first few weeks, as they come to grips with their new timetables, increased homework, different friends, and the changed routine.

 So make sure they have plenty of unstructured free time – where they can just relax and hang out, and recharge their batteries.
 If possible, hold off restarting non-school extracurricular activities for the first few weeks.

 There will be lots of change for parents too!
 It can be difficult for parents to relinquish control, as their child grows and becomes more independent, and you will find that you have less influence over them as they expand their circle of friends.

 Plus you will have less interaction in their school, and may feel a bit separate from it.
 Now you cannot just pop in after drop-off and meet their teacher as now there are multiple teachers, classrooms etc., and the school is much larger.

 These feelings are completely normal, but it will help you both if you can learn to accept the change – you may be surprised at how much your child grows up, and accepts these challenges.

-Over to you!
-Have you any tips to help kids, and parents, navigate this transition to secondary school?
+Have your say!
+Do you have any tips to help kids, and parents, navigate the transition to secondary school?
+What was helpful for your family?
 Let us know in the comments below.